 The decision and timing to invoke Article 50 will now be taken by a different leader of the Conservative party and with a likely debate to be had on Scottish Independence already gathering momentum these are truly unchartered times.

-We would therefore like to take this opportunity to reassure all our clients that, despite the UK now entering a period of increased economic uncertainty, Skipton Business Finance - as a wholly owned subsidiary of the Skipton Building Society Group - remains financially strong with strong liquidity and sustainable growth as seen in the Group’s latest annual results announcement.
+We would therefore like to take this opportunity to reassure all our clients that, despite the UK now entering a period of increased economic uncertainty, Skipton Business Finance - as a wholly owned subsidiary of the Skipton Group Group - remains financially strong with strong liquidity and sustainable growth as seen in the Group’s latest annual results announcement.

 We see no reason for it not to be “business as usual” and we are ideally placed to continue to support owner-managed businesses to achieve future success and we remain very much open for business as was the case throughout the last economic downturn back in 2008.

 If your business is affected by the EU referendum and you need additional support then you are encouraged to contact your Relationship Manager in the first instance to see if we can be of assistance.